RobertRobii/Bankist-APP/README.md

 Alternatively, you can use the Live Server extension in VS Code:

-1.Install the Live Server extension.
+1. Install the Live Server extension.
-2.Open the project in VS Code.
+2. Open the project in VS Code.
-3.Click on "Go Live" in the bottom right corner.
+3. Click on "Go Live" in the bottom right corner.
-4.The project will automatically open in your default browser.
+4. The project will automatically open in your default browser.

 Feel free to explore the features and functionalities of the Bank App!